The Bylaws of The Coral Ridge Association

 ARTICLE IV DUTIES OF THE OFFICERS

 The President shall preside at all meetings of the Association and Governing Board and may call special meetings.
 The President shall also appoint all committees subject to the approval of the Board of Governors.

 In the President's absence or inability to act, the next senior officer shall preside and act in the President's behalf.

 The Vice-President shall assume the duties of the President in the absence of the latter.

-The Recording Secretary shall keep the records of the organization and the minutes of all regular meetings, special and Board meetings.
-The minutes of the previous meeting, regular, special or Board shall be read at the very next meeting.
-Copies of all board and general meetings will be kept for four years by the recording secretary.
+The Secretary shall keep the records of the organization and the minutes of all regular meetings, special and Board meetings.
+The minutes of the previous meeting, regular, special or Board shall be reviewed and approved at the next meeting.
+Copies of all board and general meetings will be kept for four years.

 The Treasurer shall be responsible for receiving and depositing dues money.
 In addition, the Treasurer is responsible for receiving and maintaining bank deposit statements and any other money receipts that shall belong to the organization.
 The Treasurer is responsible for maintaining the Association's checkbook.
 The Treasurer shall keep an accounting system itemizing all receipts and disbursements, corresponding to an "Income Statement."
 The Treasurer shall present a complete and thorough report of the organization's financial status at each meeting.